steve-cm/RaaS/README.md

 Platform Authorization:
 Basic VGFuZ29UZXN0OjV4SXRyM2RNRGxFV0FhOVM0czd2WWg3a1EwMWQ1U0ZlUFBVb1paaUsvdk1mYm8zQTVCdkpMQW1ENHRJPQ==

-An important note about *Test Codes*: Rewards delivered from Tango Card's Sandbox environment contain sample codes and have no monetary or reemable value.
+An important note about *Test Codes*: Rewards delivered from Tango Card's Sandbox environment contain sample codes and have no monetary or redeemable value.
 Additionally, please note that some Amazon.com denominations, like $20, may fail in the Sandbox environment.
 This is intentional behavior for the purpose of simulating an API error.
 If you encounter an error when testing an Amazon.com code, please try another denomination.
 Be assured that Amazon.com orders work consistently in the production environment.

 When you have completed your development and are ready for production testing / launch you can request production credentials.